-Taoudenni trip practical info
+Taoudenni trip practical information

 More talks More about John Books and how to order Some impressions

 Come to a talk!
-Contact details E-mail John now Intro and main menu
+Contact details Email John now Intro and main menu

 Loading a camel

-Return to Sahara intro
+Back to Sahara intro

-Return to Update 5
+Back to Update 5

 Distance from Timbuktu